Can I Get a Tax Credit for the Sales Tax I Paid?

 The federal government applies a sales tax, called the Goods and Services Tax, to most purchases in Canada.
-As of 2013, the GST rate is 5 percent.
+The current GST rate is 5 percent.
 Most provinces apply an additional sales tax, either separately as a provincial sales tax, or together with the GST as a Harmonized Sales Tax.

-As of April 1, 2013, the HST rate is 13 percent in Newfoundland, New Brunswick and Ontario, 14 percent in Prince Edward Island and 15 percent in Nova Scotia.
+As of July 1, 2016, the HST rate is 15 percent in Newfoundland, New Brunswick, and Nova Scotia, 14 percent in Prince Edward Island and 13 percent in Ontario.

 British Columbia applies a provincial rate of 7 percent, Manitoba 8 percent, Saskatchewan 5 percent and Québec 9.975 percent.